ProcessMaker/pm4core-docker/README.md

    ```

 ### Building the docker image locally
-If you change the PM_VERSION in the .env file or modify steps in the Dockerfile, you can build it locally with
+If you want to build your own version locally, set PM_VERSION to a tag at https://github.com/ProcessMaker/processmaker/tags (without the leading 'v')
 ```
-docker-compose build web
+docker build --build-arg PM_VERSION=4.1.0 -t processmaker/pm4-core:local .
 ```
+Then change PM_VERSION .env to `local`

 ### Building the docker base image locally
 The pm4-base image includes all the prerequisites for PM4.
 It's available at https://hub.docker.com/r/processmaker/pm4-base